 During phase 2 of the P2L2 project, the Danish Agency for Institutions and Educational Grants (DAIEG) have been actively involved in the national dialogue for creating a new and simplified business promotion system.
-A new national board for business promotion has now been established and is well in the process of creating a cohesive strategy for business promotion, as well as a new Danish Smart Specialization Strategy (RIS3) for the next EU structural funds funding period from 2021-2027.
+A new national board for business promotion has now been established and is well in the process of creating a cohesive strategy for business promotion, as well as a new Danish Smart Specialization Strategy (RIS3) for the next ERDF funding period from 2021 to 2027.

 DAIEG have also funded several innovation projects concerning advanced materials and related sectors during phase 2 of the P2L2 project.
-This includes three separate projects related to advanced materials within the Interreg programme Innovation Express Baltic Sea Regions (BSR):
+This includes three separate projects related to advanced materials within the Interreg programe - Innovation Express Baltic Sea Regions (BSR):

 - Inter-cluster cooperation project with emphasis on matchmaking activities between Danish and French SMEs and organizations working with cyber security.

 The Danish P2L2 stakeholders are also involved in several networking and dissemination activities with ties to the Danish Regional Action Plan.
 The Danish Network for Security (Inno-SEC), along with The Danish Agency for Science and Higher Education, which is the space agency of Denmark, have arranged a space-related study visit to Toulouse from 21 to 22 May 2019.
 The study visit also includes stakeholders located in the Aquitaine Region, and the Aerospace Valley.